Innovailable/Hardcode-Haml/README.md

 template.
 Additionally most languages need a way to execute code before the function declaration (e.g. to include headers).

+## State

+Hardcode Haml is used in at least one production environment (in which I am involved).
+The development is driven by this project as we find bugs and important missing features.
+I am confident that Hardcode Haml in its current state is stable and comprehensive enough to be useful in other projects.

+If you are missing a useful feature or find a bug please file an issue on [Github](https://github.com/thammi/Hardcode-Haml/issues).
+Also feel free to contact me there if you have any questions.

 ## Supported Languages

 Output can currently be generated in several languages